neondatabase/website/content/docs/introduction/roadmap.md

 ### Database-as-a-service

-- **Staging Environments**: Anonymizing PII Data
-- **AWS Integrated Platform**: VPC, Backups, Export Metrics + Logs
-- **Neon for Teams**: We're exploring adding a new business-level plan, with key features like Organizations, Integrated Platform, and Staging solutions.
-This plan will also offer usage allowances that fit the needs of business-focused development teams and more complex workflows.
+- **Staging Environments**: A critical part of making it easy for you to use Neon as the staging environment for your team's app development &#8212; simple, robust anonymization of PII data.
+We're working on it.
 - **Postgres 17**: We've been at work on this for a while now.
 We plan to support Postgres 17 the day it's released.
 Postgres 17 will support direct SSL connections, which can eliminate one round-trip from establishing a connection.
-- **Support for exporting logs and metrics**: We'd like to enable users to integrate Neon into their monitoring platforms and services with exportable logs and metrics.
+- **Support for exporting logs and metrics**: We'd like to help users integrate Neon into their monitoring platforms and services with exportable logs and metrics.
 - **Support for soft deletions**: Work is underway to build a deletion workflow for Neon projects.
 As part of this workflow, we'll support a recovery grace period for unintended deletions, and we'll also add a little friction to the deletion process to avoid accidental deletions &#8212; something similar to the steps required to delete a repository in GitHub.
+- **Larger computes**: We are working on adding support for ever-larger compute sizes.

 ### Backend-as-a-service

 - **Neon Authorization:** We're looking at accepting third-party signed JWTs (JSON Web tokens) for authentication via HTTP proxy, intended for Row Level Security (RLS).
-- **Auth rate limiting:** Limit network access...
-- **Database Functions:** Background Jobs, Automation

 ## Join the Neon Early Access Program